 Death, sex, flesh and the female gaze are among the many themes explored in the Gallery’s newest exhibition, Fiona Pardington: A Beautiful Hesitation.

-This article first appeared as 'A quietly classical presence' in The Press on 19 January 2016.
+This article first appeared in The Press as A lesser-known Kiwi talent on 22 June 2016.

 Artfelt thanks to our amazing team of dedicated volunteers at Christchurch Art Gallery Te Puna o Waiwhetu.
 We love what you do.

 In our leatest exhibition Bad Hair Day there is a caricature of the singer Chaliapin in the role of Don Quixote.
 Chaliapin visited New Zealand in 1926 but it seems likely that this drawing originates with the film Don Quixote, directed by Georg Pabst, in which Chaliapin starred.

 This film opened in Christchurch in September 1934